 When creating a flowering landscape, follow the garden design principle of starting with trees, then shrubs, then plants.
 Shrubs not only give the garden texture and dimension, but many also offer reliable spring flowers for sunny or shady situations.
 Azaleas herald the arrival of spring in many southern gardens, and forsythia does the same in temperate climates.

 If the thought of a plain green shrub amidst your flowers doesn’t thrill you, choose a shrub that displays bright berries after its flowers fade, like viburnum.
 You can also look for newer cultivars of old favorites that have variegated foliage, like daphne ‘Marginata’ in warm climates or elderberry 'Madonna’ in cold climates.

 04 of 06

-When you include flowering containers in your spring garden, you can get earlier blooms in your garden than when you plant in the ground.
-You can bring small hanging baskets into a shed or garage when temperatures plummet at night, and even large containers can move to a sheltered area if you employ planters on casters.
+Including flowering containers in your spring garden, brings earlier blooms in your garden.
+Small hanging baskets can be brought into a shed or garage when temperatures plummet at night and large containers can be moved to a sheltered area if you use casters.

-Some of the most beloved container plants thrive in cool spring temperatures, including snapdragons, petunias, and annual lobelia.
+Some of the most beloved container plants—snapdragons, petunias, and annual lobelia—thrive in cool spring temperatures.
 These cool-season annuals are at their flowering peak when daytime temperatures are in the 70s.
 Other container flowers, like viola and nasturtium, can tolerate early spring frosts.Continue to 5 of 6 below.

 05 of 06

-Planting bulbs under a lawn doesn’t take any special skill; the most important care tip for naturalizing flower bulbs in a lawn is to delay mowing until the bulb foliage matures.
+Planting bulbs under a lawn doesn’t take any special skill.
+Just allow them to naturalize by delaying mowing until the bulb foliage matures.
 Choose the earliest blooming bulbs, unless you don’t mind letting your grass grow as long as strappy bulb foliage.

 Crocus bulbs are the most commonly grown flowers in a lawn, but you can also try snowdrops or iris reticulata.
 Slice the sod with a sharp spade and plant groups of bulbs at least three inches below the soil surface.

 06 of 06